nkashaev/Replication_SRPwME/README.md

 `deterministic_test`
 --------------------

--   `2App_dt.jl` â the code applies the deterministic test to the experimental data set.
+-   `2App_dt.jl`  -- the code applies the deterministic test to the experimental data set.
 These results are used in the main text of Section 7.2.

 **Machine/Execution time:** PC1 / 1 min.